ScilifelabDataCentre/Publications/README.md

 Publications
 ============

-Simple web-based publications reference database system.
+A simple web-based publications reference database system.

+See the [wiki](wiki) for the documentation, including How-to and Installation.

 Features
 --------